 Riseholme Park Farm is made up of 200 Ha of arable and grassland and is home to the Riseholme herd of Lincoln Reds and Riseholme flock of commercial sheep.

-All of our livestock graze the historic parkland surrounding the Old Hall at Riseholme.
+All of our livestock graze the historic parkland surrounding Riseholme Hall.
 To preserve the important heritage features underneath the grass, a large amount of the land cannot be cultivated.
 Grassland is also a great carbon store, it is important it is managed well to maintain it.
 Our livestock convert this grass into a naturally grown, high quality, sustainable meat product.

 Our beef and lamb is all red tractor assured, ensuring everything we do is to the highest standard.
 All of our sheep and cattle are individually recorded from day of birth with all actions recorded to that animal.
 All of our animals receive a bespoke vaccination programme unique to them to keep them as healthy as possible throughout their life.